nimwegenLab/moma-preprocessing-module/README.md

 # MoMA preprocessing module

+This repository contains files for running a containerized version of [MoMA preprocessing](https://github.com/nimwegenLab/moma-preprocessing).
-This repository contains module files for using MoMA preprocessing with the [Environment Modules](https://modules.readthedocs.io/en/latest/index.html).
+It allows you to run this preprocessing with minimal setup effort.
+Furthermore, contains module files for using MoMA preprocessing with [Environment Modules](https://modules.readthedocs.io/en/latest/index.html).

 ## Requirements